Dr. Franziska Bomski

 Dr. Martin Schaad MBA

 Dr. Martin Schaad studied history, economics and philosophy at Stirling University before completing a D.Phil in modern history at St Antony's College, Oxford.
 He was also awarded an MBA at Heriot-Watt University, Edinburgh.
 His publications include Bullying Bonn: Anglo-German Diplomacy on European Integration, 1955-61 (Macmillan: Basingstoke 2000), "Dann geh doch rüber.." Über die Mauer in den Osten (Ch.
 Links Verlag: Berlin 2009) and Die fabelhaften Bekenntnisse des Genossen Alfred Kurella (Hamburger Edition 2014).
-His forthcoming book Der Hochverrat des Amtmanns Povel Juel.
-Ein mikrohistorischer Streifzug durch Europas Norden der Frühen Neuzeit (transcript: Bielefeld 2020) will be published as an Open-Access publication free of charge.
+His latest book Der Hochverrat des Amtmanns Povel Juel.
+Ein mikrohistorischer Streifzug durch Europas Norden der Frühen Neuzeit (transcript: Bielefeld 2020) has been published as an Open-Access publication free of charge

 Andreas Schulz studied political science and sociology at the Phillips-Universität Marburg/Lahn and the University Hamburg and Scientific-Documentarist/Information Specialist at the Institut für Information und Dokumentation, Potsdam.